theuerc/Website/gitpod/docs/configure/workspaces/collaboration.md

 </div>

 <div slot="commandline">
-    You can run `gp snapshot` from any workspace to generate a snapshot URL.
+    You can run <code>gp snapshot</code> from any workspace to generate a snapshot URL.
 </div>

 </IdeToggle>